To spice up the end of the year, we’ve got some exciting updates to share. Now it`s clear why they say that good news comes in threes!

 Application passwords offer a new way of providing access to certain parts of your application.
 You can’t use them to log into your account, but you can use them to help give external sources access to your system without you having to give away your password.

 Furthermore, the good news for developers is that PHP 8 has just been released.
 It’s the latest version of the programming language in which WordPress is written and it brings a whole lot of top-notch possibilities that will help developers use modern code practices and features.
-As of WordPress 5.6, the CMS is considered beta compatible with PHP 8, however, it may pass a couple of months until it matures completely to use all of its benefits.
+As of WordPress 5.6, the CMS is considered beta compatible with PHP 8, however, it may pass a couple of months before it matures completely to use all of its benefits.

 It’s always a blast when the passionate developer community behind WooCommerce set in motion new updates, and here it is – WooCommerce 4.8 is now publicly available!